-Can the larger stakes of index funds, their lack of exit options, and their long-term perspective combine to enable them to deliver on the promise of
+Can the large stakes of index funds, their lack of exit options, and their long-term perspective combine to enable them to deliver on the promise they hold for corporate of governance?
+In subsequent parts of this Article we analyze the impediments to such delivery.